High yield value investing

 Updating Growth Rate for banks

-When I begin to analyse a company the first thing I look at is its Growth Rate, so let’s start there.
+The first thing I look when analysing a company is its Growth Rate, so let’s start there.

 Replacing revenue growth with total asset growth